Judeo-Bolshevism: Fact from Fiction

 TL;DR

 The Bolshevik takeover in Russia saw an influx of the empire’s minorities, largely from intellectual backgrounds and the professions, into positions of leadership.
-Riga’s (2008) analysis found that two-thirds of the early Bolshevik elite belonged to an ethnic minority background.
-Of the ethnic groups, Jews were usually not the most numerous nor even the most overrepresented, but nonetheless were enough of each to make a considerable impact on the revolution and early institutions of Soviet power.
+Riga’s analysis found that two-thirds of the early Bolshevik elite belonged to an ethnic minority background.
+Of the ethnic groups, Jews were usually not the most numerous nor even the most overrepresented, but nonetheless were enough of each to have a noteworthy impact on the revolution and early institutions of Soviet power.
 Jewish representation was significantly more pronounced in the Communist Party leadership than among the commissars of the Russian and Soviet governments, but even that died out by the mid-1920s and never recovered.
-By the time Nazi partisans were advertising Judeo-Bolshevism the hardest, Jewish participation was far from dominant; and after Stalin, Jews were kept a nonentity among Soviet elites.
-Oddly enough, the positions most commonly associated with Jews — namely commissars and Chekists — saw the lowest level of Jewish representation in the early period.
+By the time Nazi partisans were advertising Judeo-Bolshevism the hardest, Jewish participation was far from dominant, and after Stalin, Jews were kept a nonentity among Soviet elites.
+Oddly enough, the positions most commonly associated with Jews — namely the commissars and Chekists — saw the lowest levels of Jewish representation in the early period.

 Sources

-Compilation of the members of the Bolshevik and RSDLP Central Committee, Politburo, Orgburo, Committee for Party Control, Central Inspection Commission, Commission for Soviet Control, and Central Control Commission, along with their ethnic backgrounds: http://holocaust.skeptik.net/misc/party.htm (https://archive.is/RIG8s)
+Compilation of the members of the Bolshevik and RSDLP Central Committee, Politburo, Orgburo, Committee for Party Control, Central Inspection Commission, Commission for Soviet Control, and Central Control Commission, along with their ethnic backgrounds

-An additional collection of links for the members of the sessions of the Central Committee of the Communist Party: The Central Committee of the CPSU
+Additional collection of links for the members of the sessions of the Central Committee of the Communist Party

-A Russian collection of the members of all the official bodies of the Communist Party and Soviet government, save the Council of People’s Commissars (says it’s under construction): knowbysight.info
+Russian collection of the members of all the official bodies of the Communist Party and Soviet government, save the Council of People’s Commissars

-A Russian collection of all the members of the Council of People’s Commissars over time, though compiled for each separate commissariat, as well as related bodies and organizations: http://2snk.site/
+Russian collection of all the members of the Council of People’s Commissars over time, though compiled for each separate commissariat, as well as related bodies and organizations

-A list of the personal composition of all the governments of the RSFSR, in English (archived): elisanet.fi
+List of the personal composition of all the governments of the RSFSR, in English

-A Russian collection of all the leaders of high-ranking bodies of power in the RSFSR, USSR, and Communist Party, though lacking their full personal composition: http://www.praviteli.org/records/
+Russian collection of all the leaders of high-ranking bodies of power in the RSFSR, USSR, and Communist Party, though lacking their full personal composition

 I used multiple sources to corroborate information.
 The Skeptik.net list gave basic ethnic information, but was incomplete.
 There were many members listed without an ethnic identifier (71 of the 125 given for the XIX Congress, for example), so I had to search around the Web to find those whom I could confidently identify as Jewish or non-Jewish, which was a good majority.

-Lenin’s maternal grandfather was most likely Jewish, a fact first discovered by his sister after his death, and thus unknown to Lenin during his life.
+Lenin’s maternal grandfather was most likely Jewish, a fact first discovered by his sister after his death, and thus likely unknown to Lenin during his lifetime.
 Interestingly, this theory also posits that Lenin’s great-grandfather, a Christian convert who had his son baptized, had written a letter to Tsar Nicholas I requesting greater restrictions on the Empire’s Jews.
+I’m also aware of another theory, at least on the Russian-language Internet, that the grandfather was actually a Russified German.

 The book also clarifies important things about the nature of the early Politburo.
 The year 1919 marks the point where the “history begins” for the institution.
-Before then, inner circles of the Central Committee had been set up since 1908, but have “not always been recognized as the precursor to the all-powerful Politburo” (9).
-The first nominal convocation of October, 1917, for example, never formally convened past when it was assembled on the recommendation of Felix Dzerzhinsky, and there’s “no evidence that the Bureau worked during the Bolshevik seizure of power two weeks after its establishment” (8).
+Before then, inner circles of the Central Committee had been set up since 1908, but have “not always been recognized as the precursor to the all-powerful Politburo.”
+The first nominal convocation of October, 1917, for example, never formally convened after it was first assembled, and there’s “no evidence that the Bureau worked during the Bolshevik seizure of power two weeks after its establishment.”

 Mawdsley’s findings are also included in a 2000 book he cowrote: The Soviet Elite from Lenin to Gorbachev.